GooseCoder/ca-tech-assess/README.md

 ## Prerequisites

-Before you begin, ensure you have met the following requirements:
+Before we begin, ensure you have met the following requirements:

-- You have installed the latest version of [Docker](https://www.docker.com/get-started) and [Docker Compose](https://docs.docker.com/compose/install/).
+- Have installed the latest version of [Docker](https://www.docker.com/get-started) and [Docker Compose](https://docs.docker.com/compose/install/).
-- You have a basic understanding of Laravel and Docker.
+- Have a basic understanding of Laravel and Docker.

 ## Installation